oracle-livelabs/security/oracle-universal-authenticator/authenticate-with-oua/authenticate-with-oua.md

 In this lab, you will:

-* First Time Login and Entra ID Domain User Association
+* Perform first time Login and OAM user association with Entra ID user

 * Unified SSO with Windows and OAM Protected Applications